isomerpages/govtech-corp/_for-government-agencies/Productivity and Marketing/VICA.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>Enabling/disabling knowledge base in the Gen AI playground</strong>
+<summary><strong>Enabling/disabling knowledge base in the Gen AI Playground</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>You can now switch off your Knowledge Base in the gen AI Playground.
+<p>You can now switch off your Knowledge Base in the Gen AI Playground.
 When
 switched off, VICA's responses will be fully generative.
 When switched on, the responses are hybrid in nature, prioritising Q&amp;A pairs and Custom Dialogue.</p>